-In 1944 Windhill contracted West Indian Ellis Achong who’s specialty was as a left-arm wrist spinner, but was often referred to as a "slow left-arm chinaman" .
+In 1944 Windhill contracted West Indian Ellis Achong, above, who’s specialty was as a left-arm wrist spinner, but was often referred to as a "slow left-arm chinaman" .
 Whatever the description he was effective enough to take 57 wickets at 12.45 in a mid-table side.

-Achong played in six Test matches for the West Indies against the English cricket team in the 1930 to 1935 period.
+Achong played in six Test matches for the West Indies against England in the 1930 to 1935 period.
 In all, Achong took eight Test wickets at an average of 47.25, but his Test figures belie his much greater success at regional level in the West Indies between 1929–30 and 1934–35.
 In the final of the Inter-Colonial Tournament of 1931–32, he took 3 for 74 and 7 for 73 to bowl Trinidad to victory over British Guiana.